AMORAP: A Landmark Project Boosting Misamis Occidental’s Global Tourism Appeal

 Unveiling the City of Tangub

-Tangub is a 4th-class component city in the 2nd district of Misamis Occidental province, located in the Northern Mindanao region of the Philippines.
+Tangub is a component city in the 2nd district of Misamis Occidental province, located in the Northern Mindanao region of the Philippines.
 It consists of 55 barangays with the following names: Silanga, Marcos (Aquino), Santa Maria (Baga), Balatacan, Baluk, Banglay, Mantic, Mingcanaway, Bintana, Bocator, Bongabong, Caniangan, Capalaran, Catagan, Barangay I – City Hall (Poblacion), Barangay II – Marilou Annex (Poblacion), Barangay IV – St. Michael (Poblacion), Isidro D. Tan (Dimalooc), Garang, Guinabot, Guinalaban, Hoyohoy, Kauswagan, Kimat, Labuyo, Lorenzo Tan, Barangay VI -Lower Polao (Poblacion), Lumban, Maloro, Barangay V – Malubog (Poblacion), Manga, Maquilao, Barangay III- Market Kalubian (Poblacion), Matugnao, Minsubong, Owayan, Paiton, Panalsalan, Pangabuan, Prenza, Salimpuno, San Antonio, San Apolinario, San Vicente, Santa Cruz, Santo Niño, Sicot, Silanga, Silangit, Simasay, Sumirap, Taguite, Tituron, Tugas, Barangay VII – Upper Polao (Poblacion), and Villaba.

 Oroquieta City Guide

-The City of Oroquieta is a 4th-class component city in the 1st district and capital of the province of Misamis Occidental, Northern Mindanao, Philippines.
+The City of Oroquieta is a 4th-class component city in the 1st district and the capital of the province of Misamis Occidental, located in Northern Mindanao, Philippines.
 It consists of 47 barangays with the following names: Apil, Binuangan, Bolibol, Buenavista, Bunga, Buntawan, Burgos, Canubay, Clarin Settlement, Dolipos Bajo, Dolipos Alto, Dulapo, Dullan Norte, Dullan Sur, Lower Lamac, Layawan, Lower Langcangan, Lower Loboc, Lower Rizal, Malindang, Mialen, Mobod, Ciriaco C. Pastrano (Nilabo), Paypayan, Pines, Poblacion I, Poblacion II, Proper Langcangan, San Vicente Alto (Dagatan), San Vicente Bajo (Baybay Dagatan), Sebucal, Senote, Taboc Norte, Taboc Sur, Talairon, Talic, Toliyok, Tipan, Tuyabang Alto, Tuyabang Bajo, Tuyabang Proper, Upper Langcangan, Upper Lamac, Upper Loboc, Upper Rizal (Tipalac), Victoria, and Barangay Villaflor (Transville).

 Guide to Plaridel, Misamis Occidental